tracim/tracim/backend/doc/migration.md

 As you see, for the version of Alembic (1.0.5) currently used in Tracim, you need to:
 - drop explicit constraint for MySQL 8.0+
-- do rename for MySQL and MariaDB without creating constraint, then reapply type with constraint to be sure constraint will be readded.
+- do rename for MySQL and MariaDB without creating constraint, then reapply type with the constraint to be sure the constraint will be readded.

 ## Mysql does already add index to foreign keys